sungnga/practice/gatsby/designcode/README.md

 ### Applying CSS grid to PurchaseButton component

 ### Applying CSS hover, transition, and transform to PurchaseButton component
+- Apply animation to the icon and button on hover state

 ### Using advanced CSS selectors and filter property
+- Apply filter to the icon when hover over the button

 ### Adding MockupAnimation component to HeroSection
 - The MockupAnimation component is placed in the 2nd column of the HeroSection